The Future of Energy

 Growing demand for all forms of energy

-As demand grows for renewables in the coming years, natural gas is expected to overtake coal by around 2030 to become the No. 2 source of energy behind oil.
-And by 2040, oil and natural gas together will still account for 55 percent of worldwide energy consumption, according to EIA.
+EIA projects that natural gas will overtake coal by around 2030 to become the No. 2 fossil fuel behind oil.
+And by 2050, oil and natural gas together will account for half of worldwide energy consumption, with coal at 20%, according to the EIA.

-Natural gas is already assuming a larger role as a transportation fuel.
+Natural gas is assuming larger roles in transportation and electric generation.
 It’s cleaner than coal, emitting less than half of the CO2, and with virtually none of coal’s pollutants like mercury and sulfur.
 Natural gas is plentiful, affordable and accessible in North America and around the world.
-At Devon, we are particularly well-positioned to help meet growing demand for natural gas.
+At Devon, we are particularly well-positioned to help meet the growing demand for natural gas.

-Devon expects development of new energy sources to continue.
-Meanwhile, it’s our job to produce the energy the world needs now, and to do it thoughtfully and responsibly.
-We execute our plans based on rigorous analysis of the global outlook for energy and the potential for new regulations, while recognizing concerns about climate change.
+As new sources of energy continue to emerge, it’s our job to produce the energy the world needs now and to do it thoughtfully and responsibly.
+We execute our plans based on rigorous analysis of the global outlook for energy and the potential for new regulations, while recognizing and responding to concerns about climate change.